imh-ds/cscore/manuscript/paper.md

 ---
-title: cscore: Weighted Composite Scoring for Scales Used in Psychological and Social Behavioral Research
+title: "cscore: Weighted Composite Scoring for Scales Used in Psychological and Social Behavioral Research"

 tags:
   - R